 Veterans Employment Assistance

-OCWIB with Pacific Gateway Workforce Investment Network (PGWIN), Veterans’ and community organizations, community colleges and universities to provide employment and training assistance to qualified Veterans’ towards skills and careers in high-wage, high-demand occupations including sub segments of the emerging clean energy industry, and goods movement.
+OCWIB works with Pacific Gateway Workforce Investment Network (PGWIN), veteran and community organizations, community colleges, and universities to provide employment and training assistance to qualified veterans towards skills and careers in high-wage, high-demand occupations including subsegments of the emerging clean energy industry and goods movement.

-The e-VETS Advisor is one of a series of elaws (Employment Laws Assistance for Workers and Small Businesses) Advisors developed by DOL to help employers and employees understand federal employment laws.
-To access it, visit the elaws Web site.
-To learn more about DOL’s efforts to assist Veterans and transitioning Service Members, visit the VETS Web site
+The e-VETS Advisor is one of a series of elaws (Employment Laws Assistance for Workers and Small Businesses) advisors developed by the Department of Labor (DoL) to help employers and employees understand federal employment laws.
+To learn more about the DoL’s efforts to assist veterans and transitioning service members, visit the VETS Web site.

 Veterans and their spouses are a priority group for enrollment into the Workforce Investment Act Program.

 - paid and unpaid work experience such as on-the-job training

 If you are a recently separated veteran (released in the last 48 months), you may qualify for a special grant that includes the above mentioned services.

 For more information please call the following numbers:

 - Irvine - (949) 341-8000